xyu/hadoop/hadoop-cloud-storage-project/hadoop-tos/hadoop-tos-core/src/site/markdown/cloud-storage/index.md

 ### Permissions

-TOS supports permissions based on IAM, Bucket Policy, Bucket and Object ACL.
-It is very different from filesystem permission model.
-In TOS, permissions are based on object names and IAM users, and could not be mapped to filesystem mode and acl.
+TOS permission model is different from hadoop filesystem permission model.
+TOS supports permissions based on IAM, Bucket Policy, Bucket and Object ACL, while hadoop filesystem permission model uses mode and acl.
+There is no way to mapped tos permission to hadoop filesystem permission, so we have to use fake permissions in TosFileSystem and TosFS.
+Users can read and change the filesystem permissions, they can only be seen but not effective.
+Permission control eventually depends on TOS permission model.
-When using TosFileSystem and TosFS, users can still get owners and permissions from directories and files, but they are all fake.
-Real access control depends on TOS permission and user's IAM identity.

 ### Times